aomiki/image-editor/README.md

 Every build configuration requires QT6 development libraries and boost program_options library.

 ### No acceleration (CPU)
-This target builds the project using the LodePNG library for image handling, CPU-based implementations.
+This target builds the project using the LodePNG library as image codec, CPU-based implementation for image processing.
 This requires OpenBLAS library installed.

 ```bash
 make graphics-lode.out